shreyansh-tyagi/java-projects/README.md

 ## *@ResponseEntity*
 * @ResponseEntity represents the whole HTTP response: status code, headers, and body.
 As a result, we can use it to fully configure the HTTP response.
 If we want to use it, we have to return it from the endpoint; Spring takes care of the rest

+## *@RequestParam*
+* In Spring MVC, the @RequestParam annotation is used to read the form data and bind it automatically to the parameter present in the provided method.
+So, it ignores the requirement of HttpServletRequest object to read the provided data.